CosimoQuiche/tc-media-archive/general/Healing_Touch.md

 ## <a id="Strategy"></a>Strategy

 In general, it is advised to use the Healing Touch when the patient is close to death, or you're having trouble with tight cycles for operations involving [aneurysms](../diseases/general/Aneurysm.md) or [burns](../diseases/general/Burn.md).
 Additionally, the Healing Touch is particularly useful for dealing with [Triti](../diseases/GUILT/Triti.md), though it will likely result in a poor score.
-There are some notable exceptions where you should not use HT, particularly during [Ventricular Fibrillation](../diseases/general/Ventricular_Fibrillation.md) and [Cardiac Arrest](../diseases/general/Cardiac_Arrest.md) and during [Savato](../diseases/GUILT/Savato.md) operations.
-Healing Touch will not affect [XS ranks](mechanics/Ranks.md) for most operations in the series, except for several ops in Under the Knife (for S Rank), [X Ops](mechanics/X_Ops.md), and Triti Ops, so it is also a viable strategy to use Healing Touch to help improve score.
+There are some notable exceptions where you should not use HT, particularly during Ventricular Fibrillation and Cardiac Arrest, during [Savato](../diseases/GUILT/Savato.md) operations, and during [Aletheia](../diseases/Neo-GUILT/Aletheia.md) operations.
+Healing Touch will not affect [XS ranks](mechanics/Ranks.md) for most operations in the series, except for several ops in *Under the Knife* (for S Rank), [X Ops](mechanics/X_Ops.md), and Triti ops, so it is also a viable strategy to use Healing Touch to help improve score.

 With Naomi's Healing Touch, it is advisable to use it as a replacement for using Stabilizer, provided you can get consistent Cools or can laser multiple [Small Tumors](../diseases/general/Small_Tumor.md) for multiple OKs.
 This allows you to focus more on completing the operation.
 Naomi's HT is particularly useful for [Kyriaki](../diseases/GUILT/Kyriaki.md) and [Paraskevi](../diseases/GUILT/Paraskevi.md).